raquo/scala-dom-testutils/README.md

+## Project Status

+This project exists only to serve the needs of testing [Laminar](https://github.com/raquo/Laminar) and the basic needs of testing Laminar applications.
+Emphasis on _basic_.
+This is not going to be a full fledged test kit.
+I just don't have the time for this.
+If you want something bigger, you'll need to fork this and/or create your own.
+It's a very small project anyway.

-## TODO
+## Versioning

-* Docs: Add examples without Scala DOM Builder, in this library's own test suite
-* Docs: Explain in more detail how to make assertions
-* Docs: Explain the basics of Scala DOM Types node / attr / etc. types
-* Docs: Explain how to create your own custom rules
-* Docs: Document available assertions
-* Feature: Add `anyChildren` and/or `maybeMoreChildren` to allow shallow / focused matching
+There is no promise of any backwards compatibility in this particular project.
+I _roughly_ align versions with Scala DOM Types for my own convenience.

 ## My Related Projects

 - [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles
-- [Laminar](https://github.com/raquo/laminar) – Reactive UI library based on _Scala DOM Types_
+- [Laminar](https://github.com/raquo/Laminar) – Reactive UI library based on _Scala DOM Types_
 - [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) – Low-level library for building and manipulating DOM trees